kristopolous/DRR/server/README.md

 # Installation

-You need the following things in Debian-based systems:

-    sudo apt-get -y -f install  \
-      python-pip   python       \
-      python-dev   libxslt1-dev \
-      libxml2-dev  python-pycurl
+To run the server, you need the things listed in the [bootstrap](https://github.com/kristopolous/DRR/blob/master/bootstrap.sh) file ( don't worry, this is a very simple file )

 Your OS of choice should have these in their own terms - remember this is intended to be run on a server somewhere.

-Then you need the requirements here.
-You can install them with

-    pip install --user -r requirements.txt

 # Overview